 Security has traditionally been about gatekeeping, restrictions, and lock down.
 Its focus has been to build walls that restrict users and communications both internally and externally.
 This led to security teams and IT taking the blame for hindering progress while developers push for innovation and a more open approach to security.
 DevSecOps is the answer to this challenge.

-DevSecOps follows the “shift left” approach where IT becomes a partner with development from the very start of development.
+DevSecOps practices follows the “shift left” approach where IT becomes a partner with development from the very start of development.
 Working together, developers become security conscious, and look for ways to build security into their planning from day one.
 This way when something does go wrong, which it eventually will, Dev and IT are more aware of who owns what, and which decision in the planning stage led to the failure.
 Troubleshooting is faster, and solutions are more robust as DevSecOps aligns the agenda of Dev and IT under the common goal of securing the application.
 As development and IT look at security from each others’ perspectives, they become champions of innovation, which they realize isn’t in opposition to security.

 Security as a consumable service